umob-app/hiring-assignment/README.md

 	- Each wrong answer takes away 20 points.
 	- The user wins the game if they keep a positive balance of points for the duration of the game.
 	- After the end of the game, the user can see a list of their attempts and scores and can restart the game.
-- You have freedom in deciding on the UX/UI of the game, wether it's a map, a command-line game or anything else.
+- You have freedom in choosing the tech stack and deciding on the UX/UI of the game, wether it's a map, a command-line game or anything else.

 ### Bonus Points